1848 French presidential election: Electoral system

 The Constitutional Committee decided that the presidential executive should be chosen by universal male suffrage in late May.
 The procedure for presidential election was ratified by referendum on 6 October and included in the Constitution, which was adopted on 12 November.
+Most prominent political figures in France supported election by popular vote.
+Cavaignac repeatedly opposed legal measures that could have hindered Louis Napoleon, offering various justifications that it's better for the Republic.
+Alexis de Tocqueville argued "the executive would be too weak if chosen by the Assembly."
 By the time the Constitution came up for debate in October, opposition to general election for president consisted of monarchists and republicans trying to stop Louis Napoleon.
 The election was scheduled for 10 December.

 The constitution only included provision for one round, and in the absence of a majority for any candidate, the National Assembly would have decided the victor.
 Louis-Eugène Cavaignac seemed certain to win if the election reached the National Assembly.
+Louis Napoleon was widely expected to win but it was unclear by what percentage he would win.
+There was a real chance that he would lack an outright majority and thus be defeated in the Assembly.

 Results

-Bonaparte had no long political career behind him and was able to depict himself as "all things to some men".
-The Monarchist right (supporters of either the Legitimist or Orléanist royal households) and much of the upper class supported him as the "least worst" candidate, as a man who would restore order, end the instability in France which had continued since the overthrow of the monarchy during the February Revolution earlier that year, and prevent a proto-communist revolution (in the vein of Friedrich Engels).
+Bonaparte had no long political career behind him and was able to depict himself as "all things to all people".
+The Monarchist right (supporters of either the Legitimist or Orléanist royal households) and much of the upper class supported him as the "lesser evil" candidate, as a man who would restore order, end the instability in France which had continued since the overthrow of the monarchy during the February Revolution earlier that year, and prevent a proto-communist revolution (in the vein of Friedrich Engels).
 A good proportion of the industrial working class, on the other hand, were won over by Louis-Napoleon's vague indications of progressive economic views.
 His overwhelming victory was above all due to the support of the non-politicized rural masses, to whom the name of Bonaparte meant something, as opposed to the other, little-known contenders.

+Cavaignac conceded before results were even fully in.
 Bonaparte received a plurality or majority in all departments except the Var, Bouches-du-Rhône, Morbihan, and Finistère, all four of which were won by Cavaignac.
 Thus did Bonaparte become the second president in Europe (after Jonas Furrer of Switzerland) and the first French president to be elected by a popular vote.

+The presidential election in December had abstention rate of 25%, up from 16% in initial legislative elections in April.